rubenvannieuwpoort/pyndakaas/README.md

 This is the actual content that will be processed.
 ```

+The `template` field in frontmatter will override the handler's default template specified in the `template` method of the handler.

 ## Handlers

 Handlers define how different file types are processed:

-- `suffix`: Output file extension
-- `template`: Default template to use
-- `renderer`: Default renderer for content
-- `detect()`: Method to identify files this handler should process
+- `should_handle()`: Static method to identify files this handler should process
+- `suffix()`: Method returning output file extension (defaults to '.html')
+- `body()`: Method returning processed content
+- `template()`: Method returning template name to use (or None to don't use a template and instead output the processed content)

 ## Templates

 Templates are Jinja2 files in the `templates/` directory.
 They receive:

-- All metadata from the source file
+- `front_matter`: Parsed JSON frontmatter from the source file
-- `body`: Rendered content
+- `body`: Processed content from the handler's `body()` method
-- `path`: Source file path
-- `source`: Raw source content
-- `glob()`: Function to filter files by pattern
+- `folder`: Globber instance for filtering files relative to current file
+- `root`: Globber instance for filtering files relative to the root of the input directory

 ## License